terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_alb_controller.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_nsxt_alb_controller"
+page_title: "Viettel IDC Cloud: vcloud_nsxt_alb_controller"
 sidebar_current: "docs-vcd-resource-nsxt-alb-controller"
 description: |-
   Provides a resource to manage ALB Controller for Providers.
-It helps to integrate VMware Cloud Director with Avi Load Balancer deployment.
-Controller instances are registered with VMware Cloud Director instance.
+It helps to integrate Viettel IDC Cloud with Avi Load Balancer deployment.
+Controller instances are registered with Viettel IDC Cloud instance.
 Controller instances serve as a central control plane for the load-balancing services provided by Avi Load Balancer.
 ---